rw251/pingr/DB_DEPLOYMENT.md

 git clone git@bitbucket.org:rwilliams251/smash-data.git
 ```

- * Run the import script (FIXME: update the name!):
+ * Run the import script:

 ```
 cd C:\Development\smash-data\Batches
-new_pingr_specific_script.bat
+initial_load_of_SIR_data_PINGR.bat
 ```

 ### 4c.
 Load the stored procedures

-FIXME: The UpdateDates stored procedure needs to be included in the repository and loaded as part of thus step
+FIXME: The UpdateDates stored procedure needs to be included in the repository and loaded into the db as part of this step

 ```
 cd C:\Development\pingr\deploy\dbserver